The Bankrate promise

 From daycare and after-school programs to nannies and other expenses, life insurance policies can help cover the cost of childcare.
 If your beneficiary is also taking care of an aging parent or other dependent, a life insurance death benefit could help with those costs, too, if you pass away.

 Medical expenses and long-term care

-Many life insurance policies provide an accelerated death benefit rider, which provides the policy holder with access to a portion of their death benefit prior to their passing if they’ve been diagnosed with a terminal illness.
-This helps you pay for medical expenses while you’re still alive, reducing the financial burden on your loved ones after your passing.
+While life insurance is primarily used to provide financial support for your loved ones, life insurance with living benefits can provide options for you to use your life insurance coverage while you are still alive.
+There are different types of living benefits you can choose from, based on your needs.
+For example, many companies offer an accelerated death benefit rider, which provides you with access to a portion of your death benefit prior to your passing if you’ve been diagnosed with a terminal illness.
+This may help you pay for medical expenses while you’re still alive, reducing the financial burden on your loved ones after your passing.

 Leaving a legacy

 It’s easy to see life insurance as a practical purchase.
 After all, it’s helping your loved ones feel financially secure after your passing.
 But life insurance can go a step further.
 You could use your life insurance policy to leave a financial gift to your beneficiary, your children, an organization or a charity.
 If you choose to do this, you’ll probably want to think through your loved one’s needs and your financial wishes to ensure you buy an appropriate amount of coverage to finance both.

 As mentioned, there aren’t any limitations on how a beneficiary can use a life insurance death benefit payout.
 However, in some cases, a death benefit may not be paid out, which means that the beneficiary wouldn’t get the money upon your death.
 Here are a few examples of when this might occur.